fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "When those come to thee who believe in our signs, say 'Peace be on you' your Lord has inscribed for Himself (the rule of) Mercy.
 Verily, if any of you did evil in ignorance, and thereafter repented and amended (his conduct), lo!
 He is Oft-forgiving, Most Merciful"
     Quran, surah Al-Anaam (The Cattle) 6:54

-Thus Allah forgives all sins and transgressions if a sinner repents sincerely.
+Thus Allah forgives all sins and transgressions if a sinner repents sincerely during his lifetime.
 The key word is 'sincerely'.
 A repentance without a change of heart is no repentance.
 It must produce change in habit, and enhance the love and fear of Allah in one's dealings.

 According to Ali ibn Abu Talib (AS), “Repentance must have six elements: the repentant must be really sorry for what he had done; he must have firm determination not to do so again; he must make amends for whatever wrong he might have done to others; he must fulfil all the obligations of religion which he had previously neglected; he should fast long enough to shed away the flesh grown of unclean and unlawful food; and he should make his Self feel the taste of obedience of Allah, as he had previously enjoyed the taste of sin.”
-39

 When a man repents sincerely, Allah makes him as clean (from sins) as he was the day he was born.
-The Holy Prophet (SAW) has said:
+The Holy Prophet ﷺ   has said:

 > "One who repents from sin is like the one who has never committed any sin."

-It is for this reason that the Holy Prophet has said: “There is no intercessor more successful than repentance.”
-41
+It is for this reason that the Holy Prophet ﷺ   has said: “There is no intercessor more successful than repentance.”

 Now we come to Shafa'at.
-It is accepted by all Muslims that the Holy Prophet (S) will intercede on behalf of the sinners of his Ummat.
+It is accepted by all Muslims that the prophet Muhammad ﷺ   will intercede on behalf of the sinners of his Ummat.
 A few Ayats on this subjects:-

     "Who is there that can intercede in His presence except by His permission?"
     Quran, surah Al-Bakarah (The Cow) 2:255